PacktWorkshops/The-Applied-Data-Science-Workshop/README.md

 Taking an interactive approach to learning the fundamentals, The Applied Data Science Workshop is ideal for beginners.
 You’ll learn all the best practices and techniques for applying data science in the context of real-world scenarios and examples.

 ## What you will learn
+* Understand the key opportunities and challenges in data science
-* Gain useful insights into data science and machine learning
+* Use Jupyter for data science tasks such as data analysis and modeling
-* Explore the different functionalities and features of a Jupyter Notebook
+* Run exploratory data analysis within a Jupyter Notebook
-* Discover how Python libraries are used with Jupyter for data analysis
+* Visualize data with pairwise scatter plots and segmented distribution
+* Assess model performance with advanced validation techniques
+* Parse HTML responses and analyze HTTP requests

 ## Related Workshops
 If you've found this repository useful, you might want to check out some of our other workshop titles: